404-Repo/404-gen-subnet/README.md

 # 404-GEN Competition System

 A decentralized 3D content generation competition running on Bittensor Subnet 17.
 Miners submit open-source solutions for AI-powered 3D model generation, and validators run transparent competitions to determine the best solution.

+## Competitions

+Miners will compete by providing the best Solution.
+Descriptions of the competitions can be found in folder "Competitions".

 ## Competition Mechanics

 The competition follows a **winner-stays-in** format.
 A defending champion holds the leader position, and challengers attempt to dethrone them each round.
-When multiple miners submit in the same round, they face the current leader sequentially by submission time.
+When multiple miners submit their solution in the same round, they compete against the current leader with their solution sequentially by submission time.
 If a challenger wins, they become the new leader and subsequent challengers must beat them.

 All competition state is stored in a public git repository, making every decision auditable and every transition traceable.